Support Us : rdrs@rdrsbangladesh.com

 Savings Program

-RDRS offers four types of savings products – General Savings, Voluntary Savings, Monthly Savings Deposit Scheme (MSDS) and Double Benefit Savings Scheme (DBSS).
+RDRS offers four types of savings products – General Savings, Voluntary Savings, Monthly Savings Deposit Scheme (MSDS) and Double Benefit Savings Scheme (DBSS) and Monthly Profit Saving Scheme (MPSS).

 1. General Savings: Microfinance clients have to save a minimum of 200 Taka to 500 taka per month.
 They will enjoy a return of 6% interest per annum against their savings.